TusharPatil-98/NachOS-4/README.md

 # NachOS-4

 I have just modified few lines from the original project.
-You can download the Original One from https://www.u-aizu.ac.jp/~yliu/teaching/os/lab01.html
+You can download the Original Project from https://www.u-aizu.ac.jp/~yliu/teaching/os/lab01.html

 ### Requirements:
 1. gcc >= 5.4.0